 Combination of regular payments and lump sum

 If your plan allows it, you could take part of your benefit as an annuity and the rest as a lump sum.
 Your monthly payment and lump sum would be smaller than if you selected only one payment form, but, in total, both are intended to be approximately equivalent to the normal life annuity under the plan.
-A combination option could give you the flexibility of a lump sum plus the "guaranteed" stream of income from the life annuity.
+A combination option could give you the accessibility and liquidity of a lump sum plus the "guaranteed" stream of income from the life annuity.

 Step 2: Determine which option is right for you

-Seeing how various retirement and benefit start dates would impact your benefits can help with your decision.
-You may find it makes sense to work a little longer to accrue more benefits, or begin your benefit early if your plan offers early retirement packages.
+Seeing how various retirement and benefit start dates would affect your benefits can help with your decision.
+You may find it makes sense to work a little longer to accrue more benefits, or begin your benefit early if your plan offers an early retirement package.
 Your employer may have an online tool that evaluates different scenarios.
 If not, get all the information you can about your plan and then request pension estimates for each of the options.
 To compare options, use the relative values from the estimates.

-One of our key tenets for retirement is that retirees need to ensure that their essential expenses, like food, clothing, health care, and a place to live, are covered by "guaranteed" income from sources like pensions, annuities, and Social Security.
+One of our key tenets for retirement planning is that retirees should ensure that their essential expenses, like food, clothing, health care, and a place to live, are covered by "guaranteed" income from sources like pensions, annuities, and Social Security.
 Then you can use savings and other less predictable income, such as part-time employment, to cover things that aren't "essential" but are nice to do in retirement, like traveling and dining out.
 Also, you may be able to invest some of your savings in the stock market for growth.
 Because nonessential expenses are just that, you can vary those expenses during different market periods.
 In good times you can travel more; in tougher times, perhaps less.